 - Iloilo International Airport, serving flights departing to the province of Iloilo.
 From the airport, ride a van to Tagbak terminal (fare is P50) where you can catch another van or bus bound for Carles or Estancia.
 Travel time is close to 4 hours.
 Daily trips start at 5AM, travel fare is P210.
 Vans stop at Bancal port in Carles while buses arrive at Balasan terminal in Estancia which requires another trip via tricycle to Bancal port for P50 for around 30 minutes and to Estancia port for P10 for about 10 minutes.

-Tip: Some resorts in Gigantes Norte like Rosewood works with van service that would take passengers from the airport directly to Bancal port.
+Tip: Some resorts in Gigantes Norte like Rosewood works with van service that would take passengers from the airport or at any hotel in Iloilo directly to Bancal port.
 In our case, we were fetched from our hotel in Iloilo city to Bancal port in Carles for P260.
-For service inquiries, contact kuya Edgar at +63 912 087 8651, +63 907 788 4998.
+For van service inquiries, contact kuya Edgar at +63 912 087 8651, +63 907 788 4998.

-Here are the top attractions in Gigantes Island listed in an order based on the stops during our island hopping adventure and Gigantes Norte land tour.
+Here are the top tourist spots and island beaches at Gigantes, listed in an order based on the stops during our island hopping adventure and Gigantes Norte land tour.

 The closest island from Gigantes Norte, Antonia Island takes a form of a sandwich and boasts a spread of white, coarse beach sand.
 The place is notable for being a snorkeling hub for its lively underwater scenery.